This Poop Chart Tells You What’s Happening in Your Gut and How to Fix It

 - To help eliminate toxins from your gut, take activated coconut charcoal between meals.
 Coconut charcoal binds with toxins and flushes them out.

 - Take collagen protein to support your body’s tissues, including the mucous membrane lining your gut.
-Bulletproof Collagen Protein Gut Boost is specifically formulated for gut support.
+Bulletproof Collagen Protein Gut Health is specifically formulated for gut support.

 - If it’s constant, check with your healthcare provider.
 Diarrhea has been linked to hyperthyroidism.

 - Track your poop over time.
 If it begins to look more like a 3 or 4, you’re on the right track, and odds are your good gut bacteria are flourishing.

 2. Does your poop float or sink?